keith-oak/unifiedcatalogpy/README.md

    AZURE_CLIENT_SECRET=
    ```

-3. Navigate to Properties tab of your Microsoft Purview Azure resource to locate your Purview account ID.
-It can be found in the Atlas endpoint URL.
+3. Navigate to the _Properties_ tab of your Microsoft Purview Azure resource to locate your Purview account ID.
+It can be found in the _Atlas endpoint URL_.
    `https://<your-purview-account-id>-api.purview-service.microsoft.com/catalog`

-   Copy the `<your-purview-account-id>` - you will need it later to create the client.
+   Copy the `<your-purview-account-id>` - you will need it in a moment to create the client.

 4. Navigate to the Microsoft Purview portal _> Settings > Solution Settings > Unified Catalog > Roles and Permissions > Data Governance Administrators_ and add the Service Principal as a **Data Governance Administrator**.

-5. Your Python code should now be authorized to interact with Microsoft Purview Data Governance Unified Catalog API.
+5. Your Service Principal is now authorized to interact with Microsoft Purview Data Governance Unified Catalog API.
 Let's test it out! 🚀

 ### 3. Using the Client